Skip to Content

 So, where can plus sized divers find wetsuits?

-I couldn’t mention wetsuits without at least sharing the two most recommended wetsuit brands by users in the Plus Size Scuba Girls Facebook group (which I founded along side 2 other ladies):
+I couldn’t mention wetsuits without at least sharing the most recommended wetsuit brand by users in the Plus Size Scuba Girls Facebook group (which I founded along side 2 other ladies).
+Henderson, which goes up to a size 18, is widely recommended by plus size divers.

 Girls that Scuba also wrote an article about plus sized brands here.